October 11th, 2021| Mike Humphrey

 Simply connect your wallet and complete the captcha to receive a small amount of Matic.
 After this, you can go to any swap platform to exchange your Eth for Matic for future transactions.

-Make Sure to Disconnect Metamask From The Sites When Finished (the three dots in the top right corner of Metamask)
+Disconnect From The Sites When Finished to Keep Metamask Secure (the three dots in the top right corner of Metamask)

 Let us know what other guides you would like us to put together in the comments.